 1.3 Signature Database (db)

-The majority of computers are shipped with two preinstalled Microsoft keys.
-Your computer’s manufacturer may also have their own key installed as well.
+The majority of computers come pre-installed with two Microsoft keys in the db.
+The OEM of your computer may also have its own key installed.

 Take a look at the dbs that have been installed.